-Private consumption declined slightly (-0.2%) even though the savings rate dropped to an all-time low of 6.6%, the lowest value since recordings in 1995.
-In 2013, also public spending was subdued (+0.1%) thus being unable to support economic and employment growth.
+Private consumption rose slightly (+0.2%) as well as the savings rate (7.4%), after having hit an all-time low of 6.6% in 2013, the lowest value since recordings in 1995.
+The growth of public spending was somewhat higher than that of private households (+0.5%) but with a contribution of only one quarter to total consumer demand it could not really boost economic growth.

-In 2014 export growth is expected to remain weak (+2.3%) together with real investment growth (+0.9%) and private consumption (+0.4%).
-There are also no signs of more optimistic public consumption and investment, leaving little hope for improvements in economic growth.
+In 2015 export growth is expected to remain weak (+2.5 %) together with real investment growth (+0.4%) and private consumption (+0.4%).
+There are also no signs of more optimistic public consumption and investment, leaving little hope for improvements in economic growth in 2015.

 The inflation rate is highly pro-cyclical - accordingly it started to pick up in 2010 and rose to 3.3% in 2011, the highest rate since 1993.
-In the wake of a slowdown in economic growth, the inflation rate fell in 2012 to 2.4%; 2013 saw a further drop to 2%.
-In comparison to the average inflation rate in the Euro-zone the Austrian rate remains fairly high: the harmonised CPI amounted to 1.3% in the Euro-Zone compared to 2.1% in Austria.
-While countries in the periphery of the Euro-Zone are experiencing deflationary developments, this is not the case in

-Austria.
-The slowdown in the inflation rate in Austria is largely due to a decline in energy prices, but prices for food and housing remain high.
+In the wake of the slowdown in economic growth, the inflation rate fell and reached a low of 1.7% in 2014.
+In comparison to the average inflation rate in the Euro-zone the Austrian rate remains fairly high: the harmonised CPI amounted to 0.4% in the Euro-Zone compared to 1.5% in Austria.
+While countries in the periphery of the Euro-Zone are experiencing deflationary developments, this is not the case in Austria.
+The slowdown in the inflation rate in Austria is largely due to a decline in energy prices, but prices for food and housing remain high and are rising.